There are a range of business tools available to business owners in Mitchell Shire.

-To better manage your business through disruptive infrastructure projects, visit the Victorian Small Business Commission website and view their Guide to Managing Disruption.
+To better manage your business through disruptive infrastructure projects, visit the Victorian Small Business Commission (VSBC) website to read about supporting businesses through infrastructure disruption.

 Mitchell Shire Council and Nexus Primary Health together with a number of partnering organisations have developed a Good Access is Good Business toolkit to assist business owners to make their business and premises more accessible.

 You can obtain a copy using any of the following methods:

 - download Good Access is Good Business (PDF 8.16MB)

 - pick up a copy at any of our Customer and Library Service Centres

 - contact our Community Development department on 03 5734 6200 or email@example.com.